Giveth/giveth-docs/whatisgiveth/whatisgiveth.md

 Giveth is building a culture and economy that rewards and empowers those who give.
 Our goal is to use web3 to radically transform how public goods are funded by helping nonprofits evolve out of systems that depend on sacrifice into ones that create win-win situations for everyone involved.
 Beginning with a free and direct crypto donation platform on Ethereum, we onboard for-good projects and support them so that they can eventually blossom into DAOs with their own regenerative economies, with Giveth itself becoming an impact investment hub for public goods.

 Currently with its fundraising platform, Giveth rewards donors directly through the GIVbacks program with GIV, which they can then stake to support projects and earn returns via GIVpower.
 Other recent and forthcoming radical innovations can be seen in the Giveth Roadmap below.
-Also visit our Calendar for meeting times and Join Page to get more involved.
+Also visit our [calendar](https://calendar.google.com/calendar/u/1?cid=Z2l2ZXRoZG90aW9AZ21haWwuY29t) for meeting times and [Join Page](https://giveth.io/join) to get more involved.

 ## **Our Mission**
 **To build a culture of giving that rewards and empowers those who give - to projects, to society, and to the world.**